timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

-# Fetch and insert intraday stock data
+# Fetch and ingest intraday stock data

 In this step:

 * create a configuration file (optional)
 * fetch stock data
-* insert the data into TimescaleDB
+* ingest the data into TimescaleDB

 ## Create a configuration file